ED&LS Training Program

 The ED&LS Undergraduate Major

-The ED&LS Undergraduate Major will launch in 2017, with an initial cohort of students in two specializations: Education or Developmental Science.
+The ED&LS Undergraduate Major will launch with an initial cohort of students in two specializations: Education or Developmental Science.
 The new major features an inquiry-based core seminar led by faculty experts; a broad range of classes from education, psychology, neuroscience, social welfare, public health, and public policy; mentored practicums at UCB’s child-study centers and on research projects; optional advanced practicums in the local community (e.g. Jumpstart) and in partner organizations across the world, and a capstone course using problem-based learning.
 This major is specifically designed to meet the current demand for well-trained professionals with cross-disciplinary knowledge and communication skills, as well as essential practical experience with young children (see the recent report by the Institute of Medicine & National Research Council, 2015).

 The ED&LS Graduate Program

-The ED&LS Graduate Program will launch in 2018, cultivating dynamic early childhood leaders with comprehensive skills and insight they can deftly implement on behalf of young children and the professionals who serve them.
+The ED&LS Graduate Program will cultivate dynamic early childhood leaders with comprehensive skills and insight they can deftly implement on behalf of young children and the professionals who serve them.
 The cohort of Master’s and doctoral-level scholars will be trained using transdisciplinary problem-based learning and advanced practicums to hone research and implementation skills.
 Fundamental to their success will be nimble communication skills to facilitate effective collaboration, problem-solving, and translation across disciplines.
 Graduates will become the next generation of innovative leaders in Early Development & Learning Science, and train future scholars and leaders in this compelling and comprehensive approach.